 6. Amazing Spider-Man by Stan Lee and Steve Ditko (926).August 1962 (Amazing Fantasy #15) to July 1966 (#1-38, 2 Annuals).There is an Omnibus collecting every issue; four Masterworks volumes; and the first two Essential volumes collect the run.I like this a lot more than I like the Lee/Kirby Fantastic Four.
 And it feels more like a "run," based on my definition above.

 7. Starman by James Robinson (921).
 See above.

 8. Preacher by Garth Ennis and Steve Dillon (857).April 1995 to October 2000 (#1-66).Nine trades collect the entire run.As I mentioned with regard to this book and Hitman, I think this is probably Ennis's masterpiece, but I like Hitman more.
 He was obviously more "taken" with this, but it ending up being a bit more pretentious and precious than Hitman, and that's where it falters a bit.
 Ennis screws up the ending a bit (a reason to make current runs ineligible!), and he too often allows his characters to rant about things he obviously feels passionate about, bringing the narrative to a halt.
 And Herr Starr's successive gruesome injuries is like the gag on The Simpsons where Sideshow Bob keeps stepping on the rakes - funny at first, then annoying, and finally surreal.
 I dropped this book for a while because of the disgusting injuries (the fat guy landing on the Messiah really turned me off), and while I'm glad I went back and got the issues and read them, I can't rank this as high as Hitman or even Hellblazer.

-May 1987 to March 1992 (for the run that was voted on).
+9. Justice League by Keith Giffen and J. M. DeMatteis (742).May 1987 to March 1992 (for the run that was voted on).
 See above.

-Boy, do I wish Marvel had not basically retconned most of this run out of existence.
+10. X-Men by Grant Morrison (701).July 2001 to May 2004 (#114-154, one Annual).This run has been collected in seven trades; three hardcovers; or one Omnibus.Boy, do I wish Marvel had not basically retconned most of this run out of existence.
 I know a lot of people read this, but as someone who had been reading the mutant books for years, issue #114 was like a punch in the gut - but in a good way.
 It was astonishing, and although I don't think any story matched "E is for Extinction," this is a brilliant run that should have completely redefined the X-Men.
 Of course, the people who hated it because it was so "different" should remember how conventional it really is.
 Yes, Morrison played with a lot of new kinds of ideas, but it fit well into the history of the X-Men.
 Too bad Marvel didn't see it that way.

 I can even forgive the Xorn reveal, which I still say is not telegraphed in the Annual.
 Maybe I need to read it again, but still.

 11. Teen Titans by Marv Wolfman and George Pérez (643).November 1980 to March 1985 (#1-50; #1-5, three Annuals).There are three archive volumes (issues #1-20, Tales #1-4); and four trades, which do not collect the entire run (two deal with Terra, one with Donna Troy, one with Trigon).I have read the two trades about Terra, and wasn't impressed.
 Again, it's another one that not's bad, but I'm not dazzled by it.
 I have a distinct feeling that this is another one where you had to be there when it first came out.
 Years later, after hearing about how awesome it is, the impact when you actually do read it is lessened.
 I like the stories I've read, but not to the point where I think it's the 11th-best run of all time.